Quick answer

 PlanToys is a favorite for families who care about materials, making sustainable wooden sets from rubberwood with a strong eco ethic.
 Its food prep, care, and tool sets invite the real, purposeful work at the center of practical life, simple, durable, and genuinely Montessori in spirit.

 These are exactly the kind of concrete, tactile materials practical life is built around.
-Sleepytale sits beside them rather than replacing them, carrying the independence idea into stories and in depth lessons the child chooses, plus a gentle, screen off companion that keeps bedtime part of a steady daily rhythm.
+Sleepytale sits beside them rather than replacing them, carrying the independence idea into stories, in depth lessons, rhymes, and musicals the child chooses, with a gentle, screen off voice that keeps bedtime part of a steady daily rhythm.

 Melissa & Doug and Hape